Richard B. Russell Lake, Georgia & South Carolina, USA

 Also known as: Lake Russell

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Richard B. Russell Lake.
+Welcome to the ultimate guide to Richard B. Russell Lake!
+Article topics include:

 Richard B. Russell Lake, sometimes nicknamed Lake Russell, claims 26,650 sparkling acres and 540 miles of shoreline on the Georgia-South Carolina state line.
 This expansive lake straddles Georgia’s Northeast Mountains region and South Carolina’s Old 96 District.
 Like many lakes in the area, Lake Russell was originally created in 1985 by damming up the Savannah River to provide flood control.
 Originally named Trotters Shoal Lake, it was later renamed after the late Georgia Senator Richard B. Russell.